galal-hussein/butter_robot/README.md

 # butter_robot
-What is my purpose? you make butter
+What is my purpose? you pass butter